maxjappert/mcts_carcassonne/README.md

 where the playout consists of choosing random moves, or a heuristic default policy, which utilises domain-specific knowledge during playout, always picking the next move which maximises the heuristic function.

+For the MCTS player, the playout-payoff to be propagated back up the tree can be weighted according to the point in the game by adding a backpropagation-weight-delta.
+This comes from the intuitive notion that later playouts are less random and more representative of the actual value of a node depending on the size of the tree, i.e., the depth of the node.

 The following tree policies for MCTS have been implemented:

 ### UCT